supporting inclusion, challenging exclusion

 - Well-resourced inclusion is very expensive.
 Doesn’t it make financial sense to have all relevant resources in one location and educate disabled children there?

-- Mainstream school staff do not have the specialist equipment or training needed to cater for the needs of disabled children.
+- Mainstream schools do not have the specialist staff or equipment needed to cater for the needs of disabled children.
 How are we supposed to educate them?

 - Disabled children would be teased and bullied in mainstream schools.
 Why subject them to harsh treatment?

-- A disabled learner would take up too much of the teacher’s time.
+- A disabled pupil would take up too much of the teacher’s time.
 Why should other children’s learning suffer?

-- Why does CSIE insist that all special schools should be closed?
+- Why does CSIE say that special schools have no place in the 21st century?

 - Inclusion is all right for some, but there will always be children for whom inclusion cannot work.
 Why insist that all means all?